 - From Scarpe Pass (a24), the trail disappears so hikers must route-find up to La Coulotte Ridge, where the hiking becomes significantly more difficult until you reach the ATV track (a27) heading down to the West Castle Road.

 - Cairnes Creek (d9): The bridge is washed out making this a potentially dangerous ford.
-There are 2 large trees down across the creek allowing hikers to cross.
+There are two large trees down across the creek allowing hikers to cross.
 If these trees wash away, it is recommended to ford the creek early in the morning when glacial melt is lowest.

-- The Howse Pass Trail from Conway Creek (d12) to the Glacier Lake trail junction (d14, 15 km) is in very poor condition.
+- The Howse Pass Trail from Conway Creek (d12) to the Glacier Lake trail junction (d14) is in very poor condition.
 The trail is overgrown, with hundreds of wind-fallen trees across the trail.
-Hiking in the Howse River floodplain is recommended when the river is low enough to safely ford.
+Hiking in the Howse River floodplain is highly recommended when the river is low enough to safely ford.

 - The Owen Creek Trail was cleared in July 2015 up to km 6 but there has been some new deadfall since then.
 Beyond that point, the trail is in poor shape with several washed out sections.
 Expect challenging hiking for 3 km including skirting along steep creek-side cliffs and rock-hopping in the creek itself.
 At km 6, do not take the trail heading up away from the creek (it is a deadend).
 Look for orange blazes marking the correct route staying near the creek.

 - The Maligne Pass trail in Jasper National Park has been decommissioned and is in poor shape.
 The trail from Pobokton Creek (e20) to Maligne Lake (e25, approx 42 km) is no longer being maintained by Parks Canada so expect deteriorating and overgrown trail conditions; long pants are recommended.
 The Maligne River bridge has been removed but the river can be easily forded in normal summer conditions (knee deep in mid-summer).
 Most other bridges are still in place.
-Read Nathan Dahl’s August 30, 2015 Maligne Pass trail update here.
-The Six Passes Route is a good alternative to the overgrown trail for hikers with route-finding experience.
+The Six Passes Route is a cross-country alternative to the overgrown trail for hikers with route-finding experience.